 Yards Creek Preserve

 Near the Appalachian Trail and Delaware Water Gap National Recreation Area, Yards Creek Preserve is an ambitious conservation project to protect drinking water in the Delaware River Basin, which 15 million people rely on—including the cities of Trenton, Philadelphia, Wilmington, and New York City.
 This richly diverse land is a mix of mature forest and wetlands, home to wood turtles, a significant amphibian population, and many species of mammals including black bears and endangered northern long-eared bats.
-285 acres; preserved in 2019.
-Trails are currently being blazed, and limited parking is available.
+322 acres; preserved in 2019.
+Located at 125 Stony Brook Road, Blairstown, NJ 07825.

 Pequannock Watershed Preserve